HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <update on="$DOC.query('#the-user-list > li')" at="attr.class" with="text-info" />
 ```

-Since the `on` attribute value of the `update` tag does not allow immutable data such as integers and strings, and the `on` attribute value of the `observe` tag can only be observable native entity or container data, therefore, we also CSS selectors (strings) can be used directly in the `on` attribute value of the `update` and `observe` tags. for example:
+Since `on` attribute value of `update` tag does not allow immutable data such as integers and strings, and `on` attribute value of `observe` tag can only be observable native entity or container data, therefore, we also CSS selectors (strings) can be used directly in the `on` attribute value of `update` and `observe` tags.
+For example:

 ```hvml
      <update on="#the-user-list > li" at="attr. class" with="text-info" />
 ```

-Essentially, when we use the CSS selector to select the element collection of the target document in the `on` attribute value of the above two tags, the interpreter essentially calls the `$DOC.query(<selector>)` method.
+Essentially, when we use the CSS selector to select the element collection of the target document in `on` attribute value of the above two tags, the interpreter essentially calls `$DOC.query(<selector>)` method.

 Since collections of elements specified via CSS selectors typically refer to single or multiple locations in the target document, we use the term "target document location" to refer to elements or collections of elements collectively.

-If you want to use parameterized data in the `on` attribute of the `update` tag, you must use `$`, `[` or `{` as leading characters:
+If you want to use parameterized data in the `on` attribute of `update` tag, you must use `$`, `[` or `{` as leading characters:

 - `$` is used to define an evaluation expression, such as `$TIMERS[0]`.
 - `[` is used to define a parameterized array, such as `[ $foo, $bar, true, false ]`.